ryan258/ideaforge/MASTERPLAN.md

   - Display and remove personas
   - Navigate to next step (The Forge)
 - Updated store to handle persona generation and management
+- Developed TheForge component with functionality:
+  - Generate and display idea directions
+  - Select a direction for further development
+- Created basic structures for TheAnvil, TheWorkshop, and TheFinishingTouch components
+- Implemented consistent error handling across all components
+- Updated all components to use ErrorDisplay component correctly

 ## Immediate Next Steps